Mannix1994/SfSNet-Pytorch/README.md

     ```bash
     python SfSNet_test.py
     ```
+* Deactivate virtual environment
+    ```bash
+    deactivate
+    ```
 # Train
+* Activate the same virtual environment created before if it does not been activated.
-* Download the SfSNet from the original SfSNet project and uncompress it to a directory
+* Download the SfSNet dataset from the original SfSNet project and uncompress it to a directory

 * Modify `SFSNET_DATASET_DIR` and `SFSNET_DATASET_DIR_NPY` in
 config.py to your directory.

-* Run preprocess_dataset.py
+* Run preprocess_dataset.py to preprocess dataset
     ```bash
     python preprocess_dataset.py
     ```